 About 150 countries have implemented some sort of dedicated policy for supporting renewable energy deployment.
-Renewable energy support policies come in many forms: feed-in-tariffs, production and investment tax credits, contracts for difference, net metering schemes, and others.
-Some of these are highly successful and others totally ineffective.
-Some are very cost-efficient while others have led to public expenses of several hundred billion USD.
-Collectively, they have helped bring down the cost of wind and solar energy from hundreds of USD per Megawatt-hour to USD 20-60 per MWh, and have increased investments so that today more renewable energy capacity is installed every year than conventional electricity generation capacity.
+Renewable energy support policies come in many forms: Feed-in tariffs, production and investment tax credits, contracts for difference, net metering schemes and others.
+Some of these are highly successful and others totally ineffective; some are very cost-efficient while others have led to public expenses of several hundred billion USD.
+Collectively, they have helped bring down the cost of wind and solar energy from hundreds of USD per Megawatt-hour (MWh) to 20-60 USD per MWh, as well as to increase investments – so that today more renewable energy capacity is installed every year than conventional electricity generation capacity.

 This course is for 2nd year MIA and MPP students only.